Dr. Babasaheb Ambedkar (film): Production

 The film was a project funded jointly by the Ministry of Social Justice and Empowerment and the Government of Maharashtra.
-It was made at a budget of ₹ 8.95 crore.
+It was made at a budget of ₹ 89.5 million.
 The production was managed by the government-owned National Film Development Corporation of India.

 In an interview with Pritish Nandy of Rediff.com, director Jabbar Patel said that the research and filming took three years each.
 The government said they wanted a film on the scale of Richard Attenborough's Gandhi.
 For the role of Ambedkar, they considered hundreds of actors around the world.
 Patel claimed that, in that search, they also sought Robert De Niro who was very keen on the role but backed off when he was told that he had to drop his American accent and speak the way Ambedkar did—in his typically "clipped Indo-British accent".
 Mammootty was cast by chance when Patel saw his picture on a magazine and felt he had some resemblance with Ambedkar.
 Mammootty was initially resistant to be cast as that would have meant shaving off his mustache, recalls Patel.
 Since there were no footage of Ambedkar available to them, his body language and way of talking was to be done out of imagination.
 The film was simultaneously shot in English and Hindi.

 Although Dr. Babasaheb Ambedkar was certified in 1998, it was released commercially in 2000.